Changyuan-Wang/Auxodrome/README.md

     - Use [CombineVideo.ipynb](https://github.com/Changyuan-Wang/Auxodrome/blob/main/CombineVideo.ipynb) to combine all the batches of predicted frames into a large video for each well.
 Then use ProbField yaml file to threshold the probability field, turn the thresholded predicted frames into batches of avi videos, calculate the areas and centroids of the predicted larvae and save those two metrics into batches csv files for future analysis.

+---

+### Hatch, Pupation, and Eclosion Analysis

+We use a [PlotGenerator](https://github.com/Changyuan-Wang/Auxodrome/blob/main/PlotGenerator.ipynb) to find the timings of hatching, pupation, and eclosion for all wells.
+This ipynb file will read the csv files generated from ProbField testings, apply noise filters on the generated metrics, and spit out the timings of hatching, pupation, and eclosion.